Jerricho Moncada Garcia

 Jerricho Garcia was born in Calinan, Davao and is the third child of Jerry and Helen Grace Garcia.
+He is partly of Chinese descent, with a great-grandmother bearing the family name Go.

 Description and symbolism: